 National Maritime Museum, Greenwich, 8-10 November 2018

 This conference will explore the First World War at sea through wide-ranging themes designed to provide a forum for interdisciplinary research and new perspectives on the subject.
-Focused on both naval and mercantile contexts, the conference will also place the experience of the maritime war within the historical setting of the years preceding and following the conflict.
+Focused on both navies and the merchant marine, the conference will also place the experience of the maritime war within the historical context of the years preceding and following the conflict.

 - The human experience of maritime conflict

 - Explorations of the war at sea from perspectives of class, rank, race, age, gender or sexuality

 - Explorations of the war at sea from imperial and global perspectives

 - The ‘undramatic’ duties of naval warfare: blockade, minelaying, reconnaissance, trade protection, power projection

 - The wartime duties of the merchant marine

 - The wartime training of naval officers and ratings

 - The impact of war on naval hierarchies and ideas of leadership

 - Institutional lessons learned, and navies in the Second World War